DCC-Lab/PyHardwareLibrary/README-USB.md

 This of course is completely expected: two programs cannot send commands at the same time to a device through the same channels, the device would have no way of knowing what to do.
 Therefore, we will only be able to communicate with devices that the operating system has not **matched**.
 Many problems on Windows originate from this: an incorrect driver is installed and claims the device (erroneously).
 You then have to remove the driver from the registry to avoid having a match that prevents the right driver from controlling the device.

-You will find many articles on the web, especially in Linux dicussions, to unload a driver to be able to claim an interface.
+You will find many articles on the web, especially in Linux forums, to unload a driver to be able to claim an interface.
 On the Mac, this is done with `kextunload` but I do not recommend it one bit and I really don't see a situation where this would be necessary.
+Deleting the driver from system is an even worse solution.

-However, with scientific equipment that is usually defined as a *vendor-specific device* with a *vendor-specific protocol*, the system will rarely match and we will be able to have access to the USB interface and communicate with the device through the various endpoints.
+However,  scientific equipment is usually defined as a *vendor-specific device* with a *vendor-specific protocol*, therefore the system will rarely match and we will be able to have access to the USB interface and communicate with the device through the various endpoints.
+That's what we will do next.

 ## Communicating with USB devices